SoftwareAG/c8y-docs/content/dtm/dtm-introduction.md

 The home screen of the DTM application gives an overview of the application.
 You can see the number of asset models, asset properties and assets available at a glance.
 You can add asset properties, asset models and assets using the quick links.

 {{< c8y-admon-related >}}
-* [Subscribed applications](/users-guide/administration/#subscribed-applications) for more information on how to access the DTM application in your tenant.
+* See [Subscribed applications](/users-guide/administration/#subscribed-applications) for more information on how to access the DTM application in your tenant.

 {{< /c8y-admon-related >}}